Experienced Tree Care Tips: Steer Clear of These Critical Errors When Pruning Trees for Safe and Effective Results

 When should I prune my trees?

-It’s dependent on the species and the tree’s needs, but most trees benefit from pruning every three to five years.
+It depends on the species as well as the requirements of the tree, but generally speaking, trees can benefit from pruning every three to five years.

-Can I trim my trees by myself?
+Can I prune my trees myself?

-Is it okay to remove more than one-third of the tree’s branches at once?
+Do I have to take down more than one-third of a tree’s branches at a time?

 Conclusion